Centers & Institutes

-Learn alongside faculty and physicians-in-training as you contribute to game-changing interdisciplinary research projects as a fellow of the institute.
-Drawing on its direct relationships with local and global hospitals and healthcare facilities, the institute also sponsors lectures, publishes an international journal and provides health screenings for Philadelphia’s immigrant community.
+Learn alongside faculty and physicians-in-training as you contribute to game-changing interdisciplinary research projects as a fellow of the Institute.
+Drawing on its direct relationships with local and global hospitals and healthcare facilities, the Institute also sponsors lectures, publishes an international journal and provides health screenings for Philadelphia’s immigrant community.

 Maguire Academy of Insurance and Risk Management

-From scholarship support to industry symposia to a professional fraternity, the academy offers vital resources for students pursuing careers in risk management and insurance.
+From scholarship support to industry symposia to a professional fraternity, the Academy offers vital resources for students pursuing careers in risk management and insurance.
 Here, you’ll network with industry pros, connect with internships, and access career counseling and placement services.

 Academy of Food Marketing

-The home base for Saint Joseph’s worldwide leadership in retail and food marketing education and research, this center boasts expert faculty who lecture globally, publish broadly and contribute regularly to national media.
+The home base for Saint Joseph’s worldwide leadership in retail and food marketing education and research, this Academy boasts expert faculty who lecture globally, publish broadly and contribute regularly to national media.
 Their research runs the gamut from food service to nutrition to locavores.

 Pedro Arrupe, S.J., Center for Business Ethics

 Through faculty research and guest lectures, the Arrupe Center challenges students to reflect on ethical issues — and to incorporate that perspective into the business decision-making process.
-The center also sponsors faculty research projects and student ethics competitions.
+The Center also sponsors faculty research projects and student ethics competitions.

 Institute for Jewish-Catholic Relations